oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 groups are defined in section
 #link(<overlapping-product-version-range>)[6.2.50].

-==== Overlapping Product Version Range with vers in Same Product Status Group
+==== Overlapping Product Version Range with VERS in Same Product Status Group
 <overlapping-product-version-range-with-vers-in-same-product-status-group>
 For each item in `$.vulnerabilities` all `EPVRPID` in the product status groups MUST be identified.
 For each `EPVR` (as `CTPVR`), it MUST be